 The Company reviews for impairment long-lived assets including intangible assets with finite lives whenever events or changes in circumstances indicate that the carrying amount of any asset may not be recoverable.
 In the event of impairment, the asset to be held and used is written down to its fair market value.
 Long-lived assets to be disposed of, if any, are reported at the lower of the carrying amount or fair value less cost to sell.
-The Company determined an impairment adjustment of \$49,702 were necessary for the year ended December 31, 2019 related to the long-lived assets regarding equipment acquired from Nesvik Pharmaceuticals.
-No impairment losses were recognized by the Company in 2020.
+No impairment losses were recognized by the Company on March 31, 2021.